lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 8.6.5 (2018-02-07) =
+* Bugfix: Fixes 'Trying to get property of non-object' exception

+= 8.6.4 (2018-02-06) =
+* Bugfix: Styling fixes for Advanced Settings section
+* Bugfix: Fixes 'Missing argument' warning
+* Enhancements: Various improvements to the [Shareaholic shortcode](https://wordpress.org/plugins/shareaholic/#installation)

+= 8.6.3 (2018-02-06) =
+* Bugfix: We've further improved the server connectivity check.
+If you've been getting the 'retry' error message after installing Shareaholic, this one is for you.

+= 8.6.2 (2018-02-05) =
+* Enhancement: We've improved the server connectivity check.
+If you've been getting the 'retry' error message after installing Shareaholic, this one is for you.

 = 8.6.1 (2017-11-07) =
 * New: Option to show or hide share buttons, related content, etc on excerpts